wjakob/nanobind/docs/api_core.rst

    .. cpp:function:: bytes(handle h)

       Performs a cast within Python.
-This is equivalent equivalent to the Python expression ``bytes(h)``.
+This is equivalent to the Python expression ``bytes(h)``.

    .. cpp:function:: bytes(const char * s)